briochemc/academic-kickstart/content/home/experience.md

   location = "Palaiseau, France" date_start = "2007-04-01"
   date_end = "2007-07-01"
-  description = "École Polytechnique Specialty (Mathematics) Internship at the Laurent Schwartz Mathematics Center under the direction of Jean Lannes.
+  description = "École Polytechnique Specialty (Mathematics) Internship at the Laurent Schwartz Mathematics Center under the direction of [Jean Lannes](https://fr.wikipedia.org/wiki/Jean_Lannes_(math%C3%A9maticien)).
 Calculated the Witt ring of quadratic forms defined on number fields, on the field of p-adic numbers, and on Dedekind rings such as the integers."

 [[experience]]
   title = "IT Intern"